lpradovera/signalwire-developer-documentation/intros/signalwire_101.md

 ![New LaML Bin](/assets/new_laml_bin.png)

 The `<Say>` tag is the relevant part here.
-It has many  otions, and support for quite a few languages.
+It has many  options, and support for quite a few languages.
 We will stay with the defaults for now, but you can find more information [here](https://docs.signalwire.com/topics/laml-xml/#voice-laml-say).

 Here is how your bin contents should look like: